RigoMingo/Gradient_Descent_IRL/README.md

 # Usage

+* Notice: Grad will use manual NN, while Grad_Tf will use tensorflow NN

 The Q-Learning file works by pressing "run", there is no other files needed for the NN to learn.
-This file needs to be used first as it saves an optimal policy used in the GD_IRL file.
+This file needs to be used first as it saves an optimal policy used in the Grad file.

-The GD_IRL file is a jupyter notebook which would need to have every section run individually.
+The Grad file is a jupyter notebook which would need to have every section run individually.